This £54 saving on the AirPods pro is an absolute steal

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-AirPods Black Friday deals 2021: Apple’s pro earbuds drop to just £185 this weekend
+AirPods Cyber Monday deals 2021: Apple’s pro earbuds drop to just £185 in Amazon’s sale

 The tech giant’s earphones sell like hot cases during major sales events, and prices are being slashed on the most premium pair